 Social Security & the Family Law Practitioner

-Social security can come up as an issue for consideration in at least four instances: bifurcation, support, property division, and paternity.
+Social security can come up as an issue for consideration in at least four instances: bifurcation, child support and spousal support, property division, and paternity.
 This article will deal with Social Security Retirement (SS), Social Security Disability (SSDI), and Supplemental Security

 Income (SSI) This article will briefly highlight some tips related to social security for the family law practitioner.

 Former spouses may be eligible for derivative benefits based upon working spouse’s work record if they were married for 10 years (measured from date of marriage to the date the marriage status is dissolved).
 This may be a reason not to agree to an early termination of marital status- be sure to advise the client if it’s close.
 Failure to do so may be considered malpractice.
 Consider requesting a delay in entry of judgment to allow for the tenth anniversary of the marriage

 Where a child’s parents are not married, the child will not be entitled to survivor benefits arising from father’s death unless a judgment of paternity is entered prior to death or the father was living with or contributing to the support of the child at the time of the death [Casserino v.
 Sullivan]